 It’s no exaggeration to say that London is one of the world’s greatest cities.
 You might be put off visiting London with kids as it’s such a huge, busy metropolis that it can seem a bit intimidating trying to navigate it with a family in tow, especially if you’ve got toddlers.
 But there are plenty of things to do in London with kids, even small ones likes ours, and lots of quiet corners where you can retreat from the hustle and bustle.

 Read on to find out how to spend a fabulous 7 days in London with kids!

 7 day London itinerary for families

-Regular readers of this blog will know that we love visiting capital cities with our kids; so far we’ve managed Amman, Paris, Rome, Prague, Reykjavik and Tokyo.
+Regular readers of this blog will know that we love visiting capital cities with our kids; so far we’ve managed Amman, Paris, Rome, Prague, Reykjavik, Tokyo, Lisbon and Copenhagen.
 So we thought that there was no excuse not to check out London with kids too!
 When we were finally able to visit London with our small kids we had a blast.

 I’ve come up with a 7 day London itinerary to suit families with kids of all ages, covering the best things to do in London with kids.
 Of course, you don’t have to have a whole week in London to use this itinerary.
 If you’ve got, say, three days in London then just pick and choose the days you like best.

 This post should give you all the information you need on how to spend up to 7 days in London with kids; it covers day by day itineraries, how to get around London, things to do in the evening with kids in London, where to stay in London, and more ideas if you don’t like what’s been suggested each day.